El Regreso (song)

 "El Regreso" (English: "The Return") is the third track from WarCry's ¿Dónde Está La Luz?.
 "El Regreso" is a well-known song among the band's fans and one of their most controversial ones due to the lyrics referring to revenge from a son to his alcoholic father who abused of him and his mother.
 "El Regreso" is featured on live album Directo A La Luz on both DVD and CD versions.

-Meaning

-Víctor García explained the song meaning on the album's "Song by Song" in their website:

-One of the album's most controversial songs.
-The news about abuse both physical and psychological are on the agenda for television, radio, press, in fact... all media.
-There are thousands of ways of mistreatment and have existed since long before being given publicity.
-There are cultural abuse (in many countries women are almost considered an animal), religious (the ability to be a representative of God is only masculine).
-But there's a big difference when one see something like this: Husband kills wife after years of abuse with the presence of major children.